igvteam/igv/build_readme.txt

 There are other options but these cover the most common uses:
-- Use './gradlew createDist' to build a "distribution" directory (found in 'build/dist') containing igv.jar, all of the third-party library JARs as well as helper scripts for launching.
+- Use './gradlew createDist' to build a "distribution" directory (found in 'build/dist') containing igv.jar and its third-party library required runtime JAR dependencies (batik-codec, goby, and log4j-core) as well as helper scripts for launching.
+  - These four JARs will be identical to those available in the download bundles from our website, with the exception that they will not be signed with our certificate (required for JNLP) and will have slightly different build properties (timestamp, etc) in about.properties.
+  - All four JARs must be in the same location in order to run IGV.
-  Launch with 'igv.sh' on UNIX, 'igv.command' on Mac, and 'igv.bat' on Windows.
+  - Launch with 'igv.sh' on UNIX, 'igv.command' on Mac, and 'igv.bat' on Windows.
 These scripts can be edited to adjust e.g. JVM flags like maximum memory, etc.
+  - All other runtime dependencies are bundled into igv.jar.
+There is also an igv-minimal.jar in 'build/libs' containing just the IGV classes and resources for those who prefer to manage dependencies as separate files.
+- Use './gradlew build' to build everything and run the test suite.
+See 'src/test/README.txt' for more information about running the tests.

 Note that Gradle creates a number of other subdirectories in 'build'.
 These can be safely ignored.
-- Use './gradlew build' to build everything and run the test suite.
-See 'src/test/README.txt' for more information about running the tests.
-- OPTIONAL: assuming Ant is installed and configured with BCEL, a reduced-footprint version of the JAR can be produced by running './gradlew jar' or './gradlew build' and then 'ant -f build-shrink.xml'.
-  This JAR will be found in 'build/IGV-dist' along with two supporting JARs (batik-codec and goby) and helper scripts to run them (as above).
-  All three JARs must be in the same location in order to run IGV.
-  These three JARs will be identical to those available in the download bundles from our website, with the exception that they will not be signed with our certificate (required for JNLP) and will have slightly different build properties (timestamp, etc) in about.properties.

 The instructions for Java 9 are nearly identical other than the need to specify the Java 9 build file and that the results will be found in 'build_java9' rather than 'build'.
 More specifically: